remiheens/giploy/README.md

 ```
 $ ssh-copy-id <user>@<website.com>
 ```
-To validate installation, try to login to your remote server and if it don't ask for password, ssh key was correctly installed.
+To validate installation, try to login to your remote server and if it doesn't ask for password, ssh key was correctly installed.